tsanguinette/OpenTypeBoilerplate/README.md

   .font-feature-settings(@value, @value1);
 }
 ```
-## Output and Use
+## LESS Output and Use
-To use this boilerplate simply call the class `.font-feature-settings` and pass in the values (OpenType features) you need.
+To use this boilerplate simply declare the class you want to apply features to, call the class `.font-feature-settings` and then pass in the values (OpenType features) you need.
 Each example shows the LESS code on top followed by the preprocessed.

 ```less
 //One value